Ferry cables blunder blamed on new management

 "If you move them and there's already a cable in place to go to them, it might not reach where they've been moved to - and that's what's happened."

+A spokesperson said: "Separately, there is the 'legacy cable' issue that was reported to parliament on 9 February 2022, which is one affecting cables that were fitted prior to administration/nationalisation.

+"We uncovered this as an unexpected issue whereby some of these cables were too short and others were not routed in accordance with the design information that we hold.
+These cables were not planned for replacement or adjustment, which is why the solution has impacted time and cost."

-CMAL has repeatedly disputed Mr McColl's version of events, claiming that FMEL pressed ahead with building the ships "at risk" without getting the design signed off by either CMAL or regulators.
+CMAL has repeatedly disputed Mr McColl's claim that it hindered the building of the ships, claiming that FMEL pressed ahead with constructing them "at risk" without getting the design signed off by either CMAL or regulators.

-The nationalised shipyard, now known as Ferguson Marine Port Glasgow, has been approached for comment.

 Refund guarantee